Garet 'Tiger' Finlayson

-Sir Garet 'Tiger' Orlanda Finlayson OBE (born 4 August 1937 in Andros) is a Bahamian businessman.
+Sir Garet 'Tiger' Orlanda Finlayson, KCMG OBE (born 4 August 1937 in Andros) is a Bahamian businessman.

 Early life

 Finlayson was born in 1937, the son of Hastings Finlayson, a tailor, and Maud (née Rolle) Finlayson.

 Business career

 Tiger Finlayson is one of the most successful black businessman in the Bahamas.
 At one time, Finlayson owned more than half the businesses on Bay Street, the Bahamas' leading shopping street.
 Previously, Bay Street businesses were owned for generations by white business merchants known as the Bay Street Boys.

 Finlayson owns leading Bahamian businesses Solomon Mines (luxury retail goods), Burns House and Butler & Sands (liquor stores).
 Over the years, Finlayson's business concerns have included car dealerships, hotels, furniture, office products and restaurant businesses.

-Finlayson's acquisition of Solomon Mines in 2004-2005, however, was less successful with closures and the loss of jobs in 2015.
+Finlayson's acquisition of Solomon Mines in 2004–2005, however, was less successful with closures and the loss of jobs in 2015.

 In 2023, Finlayson and his son, Mark, were ordered to pay a $2.763 million outstanding balance to Caterpillar Financial Services Corporation on a defaulted loan secured on their yacht, Maratani X. The pair failed to convince the Court of Appeal to block a $2.743 million judgment arguing that enforcing the judgment would cause them "grave commercial harm" and potentially ruin them.
 The court found no evidence to support the claims but granted them permission to appeal to the Privy Council.